newtonproject/NEPs/NEPS/nep-29.md

 **Phase 0.
 Preparation.**

+In phase 0, several criteria for a "community node" would be lowered as follows:
+- the minimum amount of NEW to be staked for creating a "community node" will be lowered to 1,000,000 NEW.
-In phase 0, the minimum required votes for a "community node" to be elected will be lowered to 0.
+- the minimum required votes for a "community node" to be elected will be lowered to 0.

 The effective date would be officially announced beforehand.

 **Phase 1.
 Migration.**